a-chacon/a-chacon.github.io/_posts/en/2023-07-07-docker-compose-mariadb-phpmyadmin.md

   mysql:

 ```
+**Update: I removed the version property from the file because it is now deprecated. [ref](https://github.com/compose-spec/compose-spec/blob/master/spec.md#version-top-level-element-obsolete)**

 - [Link](https://hub.docker.com/_/mariadb) to the complete documentation of the image used for MariaDB.
 - [Link](https://hub.docker.com/_/phpmyadmin/)to the full documentation of the image used for PhpMyadmin.